EsmaNErdem/capstone2/backend/README.md

 ## Key Features

-- **External API Integration:** Utilize Axios to load book data from the Google Book API, enabling users to search and explore a vast library of books.
+- **External API Integration:** Utilizing Axios to load book data from the Google Book API, enabling users to search and explore a vast library of books.

-- **Relational Database and Validation:** Design a robust PostgreSQL database schema with JSON Schema validation for seamless data storage and retrieval.
+- **Relational Database and Validation:** Designing a robust PostgreSQL database schema with JSON Schema validation for seamless data storage and retrieval.

-- **User Authentication and Authorization:** Implement user registration, login, and JWT token-based authentication to secure routes and protect user data.
+- **User Authentication and Authorization:** Implementing user registration, login, and JWT token-based authentication to secure routes and protect user data.

-- **Browsing and Filtering Books:** Allow users to browse and filter books, view detailed information,like books, add reviews, and like reviews for user engagement.
+- **Browsing and Filtering Books:** Allowing users to browse and filter books, view detailed information,like books, add reviews, and like reviews for user engagement.

-- **Browsing and Filtering Book Reviews:** Enable users to browse book reviews, filter by various criteria, like reviews, and add their own book reviews.
+- **Browsing and Filtering Book Reviews:** Enabling users to browse book reviews, filter by various criteria, like reviews, and add their own book reviews.

-- **User Follow System:** Implement a user-follow system to enhance social interaction, allowing users to follow each other and view their followers and following lists.
+- **User Follow System:** Implementing a user-follow system to enhance social interaction, allowing users to follow each other and view their followers and following lists.

-- **Modularization and Code Reusability:** Use object classes to enhance code reusability, maintainability, and flexibility in adding new features.
+- **Modularization and Code Reusability:** Using object-oriented programming to enhance code reusability, maintainability, and flexibility in adding new features.

-- **Testing and Error Handling:** Thoroughly test each route and model method to ensure a bug-free user experience, and implement robust error handling mechanisms.
+- **Testing and Error Handling:** Thoroughly testing each route and model method to ensure a bug-free user experience, and implement robust error handling mechanisms.

 ## Tech Stack